openvinotoolkit/datumaro/site/content/en/docs/formats/open_images.md

 To use per-subset image description files instead of `image_ids_and_rotation.csv`, place them in the `annotations` subdirectory.
+The `annotations` directory is optional and you can store all annotation files in the root of input path.

 To add custom classes, you can use [`dataset_meta.json`](/docs/user-manual/supported_formats/#dataset-meta-file).